Last updated on 5 August, 2023

 By Emily Brett

 Sailing in the Whitsundays is something I’ve always wanted to do.
-Before looking into it, I thought it would be too expensive; however, after researching a few options, I realised if I invited my baby-boomer parents to share a boat with us, they could pay for half the bill!
+Before looking into it, I thought it, an Australia liveaboard experience, would be too expensive.
+However, after researching a few options, I realised if I invited my baby-boomer parents to share a boat with us, they could pay for half the bill!
 I persuaded them with the temptation of spending a week in paradise with their adorable grandsons, how could they resist?

 Unlike many other tropical resort destinations around the globe, there aren’t hordes of tourists filling the beaches or plastic bags floating past when you take a closer look.
 It’s rare to find a family holiday destination so accessible and untouched.
 Add to that seeing the islands from your private floating hotel, and you’ve got yourself a big-ticket, bucket list adventure!